DavidBorts/DarkProxies/README.md

 This repository includes a number of helper scripts and built-in functionality to visualize model performance and parameter regression.

+### Install FFmpeg
+Many of the scripts in this repository rely on __FFmpeg__ to produce animations of model performance.
+It can be installed at https://ffmpeg.org/download.html.

 ### Visualizing Proxy Training

 The ```Darktable_sweep.py``` script is a convenient way to visualize a given proxy's performance over its entire range of possible parameters.
 This script samples values across an entire parameter range, evaluating the proxy on each value (all for a single image), and saves all of the proxy outputs as numbered images.
-These can then be stitched together with __ffmpeg__ in order to get a video of how model performances changes across values.
+These can then be stitched together with __FFmpeg__ in order to get a video of how model performances changes across values.

 How to use the script:

 ```
 python Darktable_sweep.py [proxy type]_[parameter] [path to .DNG image to use as input] [integer number of paramater values to sample]

 ```

-Once the script has finished running, use the following ffmpeg command to create the video:
+Once the script has finished running, use the following FFmpeg command to create the video:

 ```
 ffmpeg -r 25 -f image2 -s 1920x1080 -i [image name]_[proxy type]_[parameter]_sweep_%04d.png -vcodec libx264 -crf 15 -pix_fmt yuv420p [VIDEO NAME].mp4

 ```

 __Note:__ To visualize model performance for specific paramter values, use the ```Darktable_eval.py``` helper script instead.
 ### Visualizing Slider Regression
 ### Visualizing Pipeline Regression
 ## Helpful Tips